nameless-and-blameless/TAG/reports/unpackings/Sign-of-the-Times.md

 #### The Bomb: The Ultimate Threat

-In a chilling development, the CIA orchestrates plans for a devastating strike using the GBU-43/B Massive Ordnance Air Blast, commonly known as the Mother Of All Bombs (MOAB), over southwest Atlanta.
-This attack is intended to obliterate a predominantly Black community under the guise of combating domestic terrorism.
-The Creator’s servants have revealed that this planned strike is not merely tactical but part of a broader effort to eliminate one of the Creator's two servants and to instill widespread fear.
+In a chilling development, the CIA orchestrated plans for a devastating strike using the GBU-43/B Massive Ordnance Air Blast, commonly known as the Mother Of All Bombs (MOAB), over southwest Atlanta.
+This attack is intended to obliterate a predominantly Black community under the guise of combating terrorism.
+The Creator has revealed that this planned strike is not merely tactical but part of a broader effort to eliminate one of the Creator's two servants and to instill widespread fear.
 The deliberate targeting of a densely populated urban area demonstrates the genocidal intent behind TAG.
 The Creator condemns this planned atrocity as an unforgivable act of terror, driven by unrestrained paranoia and moral depravity.

 #### The End of NASA’s Space Shuttle Program